aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Nakh is a paid action, not persistent access.

 For MVP, `liked_by_profile_unlock` can expire, but `chat_unlock` does not expire.

+Direct Telegram Stars payment for Nakh must not create a FeatureUnlock.

+Only chat unlock and Liked By profile unlock create FeatureUnlock records.

 ### Liked By unlock